frabjous/jhap-templates/documentation/author_guidelines.md

 These symposia generally consist of 2–4 pieces (of about 4000-6000 words) by different contributors, and will discuss some central themes of the book, followed by the author’s response (about 4000–8000 words).

 To make a new review or critical notice/studies submission: [click here](https://jhaponline.org/submission/wizard?sectionId=2).

-## Discussions

-We are not currently accepting Discussion submissions.